vesoft-inc/nebula-docs/nebula-studio/use-console/st-ug-open-in-explore.md

 ## Next to do

-On the **Explore** tab page, you can expand the board to explore and analyze graph data.
+On the **Explore** page, you can expand the board to explore and analyze graph data.